THarmse/End_of_Module_Assignment-ClientServerNetwork/README.md

   `cd End_of_Module_Assignment-ClientServerNetwork `
   <br>
   Step 3
-  Run the server in terminal 1
-  `python -m server.server_main`
+  Run the server in terminal 1   _(this can either be python or python3, depending on your version)_ `python -m server.server_main`
   Click http://127.0.0.1:5001 to run the server on localhost
   <br>
   Step 4
-  Run client in terminal 2
-  `python -m client.client_app`
+  Run client in terminal 2   _(this can either be python or python3, depending on your version)_ `python -m client.client_app`
   Click http://127.0.0.1:5000 to run the client on localhost